-- A Cat Scratch – Some clients feel like a tattoo is akin to a sloooow scratch from a cat – minus the cat feces that is most definitely embedded into their cats claws.
-Cat scratch feelings are more commonly felt when a tattooer is using a rotary machine or is a bit heavy handed in their approach to tattooing.
+- A Cat Scratch – Some clients feel like a tattoo is akin to a sloooow scratch from a cat – minus the cat feces that is most definitely embedded into their cats’ claws.
+Cat scratch feelings are more commonly felt when a tattoo artist is using a rotary machine or is a bit heavy handed in their approach to tattooing.

 - It Burns!! – These tattoo pains are normally felt in the softer tissues of the body that have little interaction with the world – the inner arm, the fold near the buttocks, the back of the knee, and armpit.

-- I Feel Nothing – This lack of feeling usually occurs around the 30 minute mark and is the result of endorphins kicking up and blocking out the pain.
+- I Feel Nothing – This lack of feeling usually occurs around the 30-minute mark and is the result of endorphins kicking up and blocking out the pain.
 Does this phrase sound kind of like a magical phrase or a straight up lie?
-We can tell you through personal experience that is is not.
+We can tell you through personal experience that it is not.

 - Endorphins act like opioids in the brain and are really effective at decreasing an individual’s sensitivity to pain but neuroscience of the individual will allow a stronger or weaker interaction with chemicals that fight pain (if you brain is wired in a way that doesn’t utilize the chemicals in a comparable way to people who have extreme pain-fighting chemistry, you are out of luck when relying on the endorphin high).

-The sensation of pain can also be broken down into a couple other categories based on the needle groupings a tattooer is using:
+The sensation of pain can also be broken down into a couple other categories based on the needle groupings being used:

-Small needle grouping liners – Sometimes feels like a knife cutting through wet tissue paper – if that tissue paper is your skin.
+Small needle grouping liners – – Sometimes feels like a knife cutting through wet tissue paper – if that tissue paper is your skin.
 These needles usually start a tattoo and end up getting a bad rap because, well, everyone remembers the beginning and end of a tattoo (the end is where highlights normally go into the tattoo and most artists use a liner…double trouble).
-Because most tattooers I know have a really twisted sense of humor, they will tell you often that they are switching to a liner grouping to watch you squirm!
+Because most of the tattoo artists I know have a really twisted sense of humor, they will tell you often that they are switching to a liner grouping to watch you squirm!

 Mags and Shaders – I have heard people call the shading process during a tattoo anything from the gentle touch of a fly landing on their skin, to something that is worse than giving birth.
 Really, the pain from a mag shader is usually a reprieve from the crappy feeling liner that starts most tattoos but, as the mag/shader goes over the same patch of skin multiple times, the result is a showdown, a “sandpaper-vs-skin” feeling, where the needle wins every time.